advancedresearch/advancedresearch.github.io/blog/2026-04-28-theorem-grading.md

 Standard Path Semantics is a standard toolkit, that needs to cover all these domains of human knowledge.
-This high requirement, makes it very time consuming for Path Semanticists to check manually whether they can apply their particular version of Path Semantics, they are working on in some project, across domains.
+This high requirement, makes it very time consuming for Path Semanticists to check manually whether they can apply their particular version of Path Semantics across domains.

-The goal of Standard Path Semantics, is that when people can prove something using Standard Path Semantics, that mathematical knowledge generated is applicable across many different domains of human knowledge.
+The goal of Standard Path Semantics, is that when people can prove something using Standard Path Semantics, that the mathematical knowledge generated is applicable across many different domains of human knowledge.
 With other words, this work is an enormous multiplier, something needed to start a galactic civilization.

 ### Hooo: Building a standard implementation for the foundation of Path Semantics